 From what I played of Blacklist’s multiplayer, it was a lot of fun and just as tense as it used to be.
 However, I didn’t get to play it as much as I would have liked because I ran into an issue with the game’s chat function.
 I couldn’t talk to anyone.
 I tried re-installing the game and contacted Ubisoft’s technical support but neither helped.
 It doesn’t seem like it’s a large spread issue because I couldn’t find any mention of it on the game’s forum.
 For many games this would not be an issue but Splinter Cell is a very cooperative game and requires a lot of communication.
 I found it nigh impossible to play without being able to talk to my teammates in the competitive mode and completely unthinkable in the co-op.
 Hopefully no one else will experience the problem, but know it is a possibility.

-When all is said and done, I only have one main issue with Blacklist (mic issues notwithstanding): the direction they take Sam’s character.
+When all is said and done, I only have one main issue with Blacklist (chat issues notwithstanding): the direction they take Sam’s character.
 This can be most readily seen in the new voice of Sam Fisher, Eric Johnson.
 Johnson does a great job acting and obviously very talented.
 This comes across well the game suburb visuals and animations.
 In fact, all of the actors do a great job.
 The problem is that he’s not Sam Fisher, he’s Special Agent Gruff McDudeson.
 Previously played by Michael Ironside, Sam Fisher had a snarky sense of dark humor, whispering “Hi there” in a guard’s ear while holding a knife to their throat.
 He was an older man that just didn’t care what people thought.
 That humor went a long way to lightning up the game’s otherwise stone-serious story line.
 Sadly, Johnson brings none of that to the table and the world seems far more flat because of it.
-Now, whether that’s the fault of Johnson or the script, I don’t know but the fact is that Fisher has ceased being Fisher and it’s most apparent in his voice.
+Now, whether that’s the fault of Johnson or the scriptwriter, I don’t know.
+The fact is that Fisher has ceased being Fisher and it’s most apparent in his voice.

 Splinter Cell Blacklist is a good game.
 Actually it’s a great game.
 The action is tight, the missions are fun and customization is deep and varied.
 In a world were the independent game population is growing rapidly; it’s a great reminder of the epic scope and polish you can get from an AAA title.
 But like many AAA games, it feels slightly soulless and a little too sterile.
-Still, whether this is your first Splinter Cell or your eighth, you deserve to give it a shot because while it’s not the best Splinter Cell, it is one of them.
+Still, whether this is your first Splinter Cell or your eighth, you deserve to give it a shot because while it’s not the best Splinter Cell, it is definitely one of them.